MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-self-service-portal.md

     -   **WebSite Name** : The name of the website to display in the IIS Management console.

-    -   **SM Server name**: You can provide a fully-qualified domain name or the NetBIOS name of the server running the Service Manager SDK service.
+    -   **SM Server name**: You can provide a fully qualified domain name or the NetBIOS name of the server running the Service Manager SDK service.
 We recommend that you use a dedicated secondary Service Manager management server to communicate with the portal.
-For more details, see [Deployment topologies](/system-center/scsm/learn-self-service-portal?#deployment-topologies).
+For more information, see [Deployment topologies](/system-center/scsm/learn-self-service-portal?#deployment-topologies).

     -   **Portal Port**: The port number that the website will use.